Skip to content

 Will research on these interventions distract energy and attention from core work of reducing emissions and cleaning up legacy carbon?

 Ocean Visions’ work on interventions research is based on the best available science on climate risk and tipping points.
-That science establishes the real possibility that neither rapid decarbonization nor negative emissions, alone nor combined, will cool the planet in time to prevent dramatic and sustained ecosystem shifts—further perpetuating climate disruption and threatening humans and nature.
+That science establishes the real possibility that neither rapid decarbonization nor negative emissions, alone nor combined, will reduce the warming of the planet in time to prevent dramatic and sustained ecosystem shifts—which could further perpetuate climate disruption and threaten humans and nature.
 Developing additional methods to lessen risks to ecosystems and tipping points in the near term while we continue to work on phasing out emissions, and permanently removing carbon dioxide from the atmosphere, may offer a path for reducing risks while also maintaining and repairing marine ecosystems and climate over the long term.

-For these reasons, Ocean Visions advocates for a more comprehensive approach that prioritizes decarbonization and carbon removal, while also conducting rigorous and transparent research to explore whether we can protect and repair key ecosystems from the worst climate impacts.
+For these reasons, Ocean Visions works on a more comprehensive approach that prioritizes decarbonization and carbon removal, at the same time as conducting rigorous and transparent research to explore whether we can protect and repair key ecosystems from the worst climate impacts.

 What are some of the key principles that will govern research that you fund with this program?